 The District provides healthcare through CalPERS PEHMCA offering retiree medical coverage pursuant to government code 22893.
-According to the latest actuarial valuation, the value of the accumulated liability for the fiscal year ending June 30, 2023, is \$5,263,525 (total OPEB liability).
-The District sets aside funds to cover retiree health liabilities in the California Employers Retiree Benefit Trust (CERBT) Fund, a qualifying trust, the Fiduciary Net Position of the District funds held in CERBT are \$4,380,909 leaving a Net OPEB Liability of \$882,616.
+According to the latest actuarial valuation, the value of the accumulated liability for the fiscal year ending June 30, 2024, is \$5,023,020 (total OPEB liability).
+The District sets aside funds to cover retiree health liabilities in the California Employers Retiree Benefit Trust (CERBT) Fund, a qualifying trust, the Fiduciary Net Position of the District funds held in CERBT is \$4,978,852 leaving a Net OPEB Liability of \$44,168 with a funding ratio of 99 %.

-Emergency Service Reserve
+Emergency Service Reserve for Public Health Emergency

-Emergency Reserve for Public Health Emergency: Viruses that our Valley mosquitoes do and can possibly transmit requires that the District have set aside a reserve of funds to quickly respond to an outbreak of mosquito-borne disease.
-Science-based strategies to stop an outbreak, typically require wide-area control measures.
+Viruses that our Valley mosquitoes do and can possibly transmit require that the District set aside a reserve of funds to quickly respond to an outbreak of mosquito-borne disease.
+Science-based strategies to stop an outbreak typically require wide-area control measures.
 These types of wide-scale operations, primarily conducted by air, can quickly deplete millions of dollars in reserves in a matter of weeks to control adult mosquitoes and interrupt disease transmission to humans.
-Estimated cost of the response plan is \$5,162,230.
-Beginning balance July 1, 2023 is estimated to be \$4,907,055 or 95% funded.
+Beginning balance July 1, 2024, is estimated to be \$4,907,055.